Another Seattle Bartell Drugs to close amid Rite Aid bankruptcy rumors

 After Sept.
 10, the nearest 24-hour pharmacy will be a Walgreens near Issaquah, according to information provided to Bartell customers by staff at the pharmacy.

-“Yeah, I’m bummed,” said Elizabeth Moad, a 20-year customer at the Lower Queen Anne store, which opened in 1995.
+“Yeah, I’m bummed,” said Elizabeth Moad, a 20-year customer at the Lower Queen Anne store, which opened in 1995 at 600 First Ave North.
 Moad said the pharmacy is transferring her prescriptions to a nearby CVS.
 “But CVS isn’t 24-hours [and] I don’t know what kind of service I’m going to get at CVS,” Moad said.

 “This has been my Bartell since 2001,” added customer Lisa Porter after learning of the closure Tuesday.
 “It’s ridiculous.”